What are Omega 3’s Good For?

 It is important to look at third party tested fish oils.
 I recommend the smaller fish combinations as these will not accumulate the heavy metals that other fish might.
 There are some that will have a higher concentration of DHA and EFA which is what you want.

 Flaxseed oil needs to be fresh and cold pressed.
 Use it like butter on toast or rice.
 It makes an excellent base for any dressing to go on steamed vegetables or salad.
 Add to a soup after its served for a nutty flavour.
 Keep it cold and never heat it as this ruins the benefits.

 Its best to cook with coconut oil which keep its molecular integrity at high temperatures and is a healthy saturated fat.
 If you prefer the taste of olive oil add a bit of water and use a cooler temperature.
 Olive oil is an omega 9 unsaturated fat.
-Organic butter is also good.
+Organic butter is also great!

 Often I’m asked if flax seeds can be used instead of the oil.
 I always say in addition to.
 The seed is beneficial in that it is an excellent fibre but will not provided the benefits of the oil in terms of lubricating joints and balancing omega 6’s.
 Phytoestrogens are protective against the enviromental xenoestrogens from plastics, beauty products and cleaning agents.